knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 ## FAQ

 ### Can I have multiple garage doors?
-Maybe, if you have separate ryobi accounts, one for each garage door, you should be able to add additional accessories with accounts and passwords in the json file.
-I have not tested this so if it works great.
-If not tell me and i'll update the FAQ if I cannot fix it.
+You add additional accessories, with accounts and passwords, in the homebrige configjson file.
 If however you can have multiple openeris associated with one login then for now you arfe out of luck.

 ### Why use a password and not an apiKey of sorts?